 Examining the influence of performing resistance training through various ranges of motion (ROM) for hypertrophy and strength outcomes is an emerging area of research; however, evidence regarding the efficacy of manipulated ROM to full length ROM is mixed.
-Specifically, for hypertrophy, Wolf et al. (36) reported that using various upper body exercises with partial ROM (lengthened position) or full ROM led to similar growth (BF ${h0}$ = .19 to .30) in the elbow flexors and extensors in trained individuals.
+Specifically, for hypertrophy, Wolf et al. (39) reported that using various upper body exercises with partial ROM (lengthened position) or full ROM led to similar growth (BF{ho} = .19 to .30) in the elbow flexors and extensors in trained individuals.
 Conversely, a meta-analysis by Wolf et al. (1), which included 24 studies, found that training through various partial ROM (shortened and lengthened positions) resulted in a trivial differences for muscle hypertrophy compared to full ROM training (SMD = 0.12 [-0.02,0.26]).
 For strength, Wolf et al. (1) reported that strength gains were greatest in the ROM that was trained.
 The findings for strength outcomes in ROM studies are not unexpected due to the principle of specificity; however, more nuance is needed regarding hypertrophy and resistance training ROM.
-Specifically, the muscle length (i.e., shortened or lengthened position) at which an exercise is performed may affect muscle growth (5,6,7,20,21) and temporal recovery (8,19).
+Specifically, the muscle length (i.e., shortened or lengthened position) at which an exercise is performed (5,6,7,23,24) may affect muscle growth and temporal recovery (8,22).
+Additionally, the muscle length at which peak torque (i.e., the point in the ROM where force demand is highest due to the relationship between internal and external moments) is experienced in an exercise (25) may be crucial to consider.

-Indeed, various studies (5,6,7,20,21) have compared training at different muscle lengths and found that training at long muscle lengths may enhance hypertrophy, with fewer studies (32,36) reporting no substantial differences in hypertrophy when training through different muscle lengths.
+Indeed, various studies (5,6,7,23,24) have compared training at different muscle lengths and found that training at long muscle lengths may enhance hypertrophy, with fewer studies (35,39) reporting no substantial differences in hypertrophy when training through different muscle lengths.
 Maeo et al. (6,7) observed greater hypertrophy in biarticular muscles when training through a full ROM at a longer muscle length compared to a shorter muscle length.

 Moreover, Maeo et al. (6) reported additional hamstrings growth in healthy adults following 12 weeks of seated leg curl training (which expose the biarticular muscles of the hamstrings to longer muscle lengths) compared to prone leg curl training (+14.1% versus +9.3%, respectively, p < 0.001).
 Maeo et al. (7), also found that a mixed-sex sample of healthy adults experienced greater triceps brachii hypertrophy when training with the arms in an overhead position (exposing the biarticular muscles of the triceps to a longer muscle length) compared to arms at the sides (+19.9% versus +13.9%, respectively, d = 0.54, p < 0.001).

-Importantly, regional hypertrophy within the same muscle (5,20) may also be affected by the length a muscle is trained.
+Importantly, regional hypertrophy within the same muscle (5,23) may also be affected by the length a muscle is trained.
 For example, Pedrosa et al. (5) found that performing partial ROM leg extensions for 12 weeks at a longer muscle length led to greater distal rectus femoris growth at 70% of femur length compared to training through only the final ROM or varied ROM (short and long) in untrained women.
-Further, Pedrosa et al. (20) reported that performing seated dumbbell preacher curls for 8 weeks at a longer muscle length (initial ROM 0°-68°) caused significantly greater distal biceps brachii growth (ES = 0.89; p = 0.001) at 70% of biceps length compared to training at a shorter muscle length (final ROM 68°-135°) in untrained women.
+Further, Pedrosa et al. (23) reported that performing seated dumbbell preacher curls for 8 weeks at a longer muscle length (initial ROM 0°-68°) caused significantly greater distal biceps brachii growth (ES = 0.89; p = 0.001) at 70% of biceps length compared to training at a shorter muscle length (final ROM 68°-135°) in untrained women.